-You know that you healed when talking about a painful experience doesn't bring tears to your eyes anymore, only peace.
+You know that you healed when talking about a painful experience doesn't bring you to tears anymore, only peace.

 As time goes by, I learn to forgive and empathize with people on a higher level.
 But what I am currently learning is how to not let empathy for someone else override my own sense of self and self-respect.
-In other words, I am learning to put myself first despite of understanding how someone else feels, instead of putting their needs above mine.
-This idea is tied very closely to point #1 which is learning to love yourself.
+In other words, I am learning to put myself first, even though I understand how someone else feels.
+And not put someone else's needs above mine.
+This idea is tied very closely to point #1, which is learning to love yourself.

 6. Don't Compare Yourself to Other People's Lives

-But then, I found myself studying something I wasn't too happy to pursue a career in, and I was in a very bad and toxic relationship that affected my relationships with loved ones.
+But then, I found myself studying something I wasn't too happy to pursue a career in.
+And I was in a very bad and toxic relationship that affected my relationships with loved ones.
 I was a mess.
-And all I wanted was not to skew from the path, because for me that was a death sentence.
+And all I wanted was not to skew from the path because that was a death sentence.

 When I compared myself to other people's lives, I didn't know why I wasn't getting it right.
 My conversations with myself were humiliating, full of anger and self-hatred for why things weren't working for me like they were working for everyone else around me.
 I just felt so trapped in my own life because of the reality that I created.

 As soon as I stopped comparing myself to other people, I became free.
-My conversations with myself changed, I started to trust my intuition more, and I realized that at the end of the day, I am the only person who is responsible for my own happiness - not my parents nor my friends or my partners — only me.
+My conversations with myself changed.
+I started to trust my intuition more.
+And I realized that at the end of the day, I am the only person who is responsible for my own happiness - not my parents, friends, or partners — only me.